LinusBorg/vue-filedrop/README.md

 ## What this is

-> this lib is not publsihed and not ready to be used yet.
+> this lib has not been published and not ready to be used yet.

 Vue Filedrop is a UI component that provides a dropzone for files, like this:

 -> **TODO: enter image here**

 It *also* is a renderless component that wraps all of the business logic (drag&drop event handling etc) and provides an easy to consume API via a scoped slot.

 This allows developers to build their own UI representation of a Filedrop easily and withut worrying about edge cases and such.

 ## Usage